UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team02-driving-simulator.md

 date: 2023-02-26
 ---

 >Driving simulators provide the fundamental platform for autonomous driving researches.
-In this blog, we explores Metadrive, explains the technical details of implementing a purely visual based policy, and evalutes its performance.
+In this blog, we explore Metadrive, explain the technical details of implementing a purely visual based policy, and evalute its performance.

 <!--more-->